philr/bzip2-windows/README.md

 32-bit and 64-bit Windows binaries can be [downloaded from the releases page](https://github.com/philr/bzip2-windows/releases).

-The binary releases depend on the Visual Studio 2013 C Runtime Library (`msvcr120.dll`).
-This can be installed using the [Visual C++ Redistributable Packages for Visual Studio 2013](http://www.microsoft.com/en-gb/download/details.aspx?id=40784) installer.
+The binary releases depend on the Visual Studio C Runtime Library (please refer to the release notes for details).